diffpy/diffpy.utils/doc/source/examples/tools_example.rst

-To use this functionality in your own code make use of the ``get_user_info`` function in ``diffpy.utils.tools`` which will search for information about the user, parse it, and return it in a dictionary object e.g. if the user is "Jane Doe" with email "janedoe@gmail.com" and the function can find the information, if you type this
+To use this functionality in your own code make use of the ``get_user_info`` function in ``diffpy.utils.tools`` which will search for information about the user, parse it, and return it in a dictionary object e.g. if the user is "Jane Doe" with email "janedoe@gmail.com" and ORCID "0000-0000-0000-0000", and if the function can find the information (more on this below), if you type this

 .. code-block:: python